 What we do

-Together we oversee, challenge, support and act as a critical friend to the Head Teacher, Gillian Morris and her team, as we plan the future direction and strategic vision of the school, that will serve the best interests of our current and future children.
+Together we oversee, challenge, support and act as a critical friend to the Head Teacher, Paula Bliss and her team, as we plan the future direction and strategic vision of the school, that will serve the best interests of our current and future children.
 We do this by:

 - Thinking and working strategically to help raise standards of education and care